labroo2/rtassel_supp/README.md

  12. Change all the backslashes to forward slashes.
 Now you have something like barcode_faker(C:/Users/yourname/Documents/myFASTQs

  13. Type a comma, a space, the read length from step 7, then end the parenthesis.
-You have now have barcode_faker(C:/Users/yourname/Documents/myFASTQs, 260)
+Add quotation marks around the location.
+You have now have barcode_faker("C:/Users/yourname/Documents/myFASTQs", 260)

  14. Hit Enter.
 The program will start running!
 Your output files should go to the folder you made in Step 6.
 You will know the program is done when you see a blue > at the start of the line in the console again.